Baradoy/smoke/README.md

 ## How it works

 The :telemetry events for Smoke are stored in memory.
-To avoid running out of memory
+To avoid running out of memory Smoke caps the number of messages that it keeps (defaulting to 1000 per event type).

 ## When Should I Use Smoke?